Simple Romanian green beans with garlic sauce, this is one of our favorite, most garlicky side dishes.

 These green beans with garlic were one of my grandmother's specialties, one of the dishes I was most looking for every summer.
 A very simple and cheap recipe, yet the perfect accompaniment for any kind of meat, grilled or fried in the pan, delicious with chicken or pork, although we often ate it with only one thick slice of white bread on the side.

-But of course, this green beans recipe would be great with these Grilled Pork Skewers, with the Cast Iron Chicken Breasts, or with these Chicken Schnitzel with Potato Parmesan Crust.
+But of course, this green beans recipe would be great with Grilled Pork Skewers, Meatballs Without Eggs, Cast Iron Chicken Breasts, or Chicken Schnitzel with Potato Parmesan Crust.

 Green beans: